-When considering the purchase of a log home, it is important that prospective owners understand that building requirements for constructing log homes are unique to these kinds of structures.
+When considering the purchase of a log home, it is important to understand the unique building requirements of log homes.
 Of course PrecisionCraft builds to these log home standards– and always will.
 With over 100 years of combined experience dedicated to designing and building custom log homes, we bring significant expertise to every project.
 How does our knowledge, however, actually benefit you in a meaningful way?
 To answer this question, let us walk through several building standards unique to log homes and the PrecisionCraft methodology that relates to each.
 At the end, you decide if we are the right choice with whom to partner for your luxury log home.

-Log grading – Regardless of what kind of wood you are using, quality assurance and control matters.
-When it is a log home, however, it is imperative to the structural integrity of the home that the logs are accurately graded.
+Regardless of what kind of wood you are using, quality assurance and control matters.
+However, accurately grading the logs used in a log home is imperative to its structural integrity.

 The Log & Timber Homes Council has a set of log grading standards accredited by the International Accreditation Service.
 PrecisionCraft only builds with wood that meets these exacting standards– and we provide the Certificates of Inspection to prove it.
 Additionally, our team always performs a thorough wood condition assessment, inspecting each shipment of logs upon its arrival at our facility.
 Fungi, insect damage, and slope of the grain can have the same negative impact as deterioration from moisture and other factors previously mentioned.